-Living beside this massive ocean, walking it’s shores, watching light transform colour in the sea, smelling it’s salt air, watching winds gust across tidal waves, peering at the tiniest Limpet on the beach, feeling the...
+Living beside this massive ocean, walking it’s shores, seeing light transform colour in the sea, smelling the salt air, watching winds gust across tidal waves, peering at the tiniest Limpet on the beach, feeling the...

 An invitation to show with some dear friends in my old stomping grounds just north of Toronto is happening in July.
 If you are in Ontario this summer and can drop by, here are the dates:

 S u m m e r G r o u p S h o w

 opening: F r i d a y J u l y 7 7 p.m. - until dark

 (show runs through the summer, in conjunction with Local Colour's annual 26th Art Garden)